tleppertbio/UCSC/mask_maple/README.md

 <br>

 ## Input file with list of .maple files.
-A file with list of .maple files, paths are relative to the current directory.
+A file with list of .maple files, paths are relative to the current directory.<br/>
-All files in the input file list will be masked and written to the output masked .maple files The path to the input .maple file is not considered in the output filename.
+All files in the input file list will be masked and written to the output masked .maple files<br/>
+The path to the input .maple file is not considered in the output filename.<br/>
-An example of four different ways to write paths to .maple files.
+An example of four different ways to write paths to .maple files.<br/>

-/file/to/maple/SRR111222.maple
-subdirectory/SRR2223333.maple
-../SRR113444.maple
-SRR114666.maple
+/file/to/maple/SRR111222.maple<br/>
+subdirectory/SRR2223333.maple<br/>
+../SRR113444.maple<br/>
+SRR114666.maple<br/>

 <br>